HL7/emedicinal-product-info/input/pagecontent/epi-components.md

+FHIR solutions are built from a set of modular components called "Resources".
+Of the 150+ resources available for use, ePI leverages only 14 of them to support various labeling use cases (See the [Use Cases](https://build.fhir.org/ig/HL7/emedicinal-product-info/usecases.html) tab for details).

-The electronic Product Information (ePI) implementation leverages 14 FHIR resources to support various use cases, from reproducing label templates to enabling advanced search and structured data management.
-Below is an overview of each resource and its role in the ePI context.
+The following table lists the in-scope resources and provides a brief description of its role in the ePI context.

 | Resource | Purpose in ePI Context |
 |----------|-----------------------|